 - And NEVER post your daily schedule.
 That’s just silly.

-Remember that less than 20% of burglaries result in arrest and the majority of break-ins are committed by those who live nearby.
+Remember that less than 20% of burglaries result in arrest, and most break-ins are committed by those who live nearby.
 Considering that the average loss for burglaries is just over $2,000, you can’t afford not to use at least some of this information.
 Don’t set yourself up to be the victim.